jessemiller/HamlPy/readme.md

 HamlPy currently cannot:

 - Do variable interpolation.
 So there is currently no way to go `%p This is some cool #{coolThing.text}`.
-- Auto close Django tags.
-This can make indentation a little confusing sometimes.
 - Actually output nicely indented templates.
 They will actually be stripped of white space.